hamedunive/software-architecture-final/README.md

 This architecture prioritizes simplicity and ease of understanding in coding while keeping modularity.

 ## Programming Language
 The project is developed using PHP as the programming language and Laravel as the library.
+It uses MVC architecture.